Special Educational Needs and Disabilities

 Emotional Literacy Support - The Hive

 The Hive is a nurture room that offers a safe, secure and predictable space to support the mental health and developmental needs of children.
-This intervention is run by Mental Health and Well-being coach, Mrs Teresa Sanderson.
+This intervention is run by Mental Health and Well-being coach, Mr Adam Gibbs.
 For more information about The Hive please click on the separate tab on the right-hand side of this page, or contact the pastoral team directly.

 Mrs Raphaelle Rama